Florence is able to work with Skilled Worker (Tier 2 General) or Student (Tier 4 Student) visa holders.

 If you provide us with the dates of your course, we will be able to lift the restriction on the amount of shifts you can work when you are on holiday.

-Care professionals will be able to book shifts up to a total of 20 hours per week with Florence if they hold this type of visa.
+Care professionals will generally be able to book shifts up to a total of 20 hours per week with Florence if they hold this type of visa, unless they provide proper documentation to demonstrate eligibility for exceeding this limit.

-Any time worked over the 20 hours will not be paid for.
-It is always the responsibility of the care professional to ensure that they are working within their visa restrictions.
+Any unauthorised time worked over the 20 hours will not be paid for.
+However, care professionals can exceed the 20-hour limit if they provide the required documentation and update their holiday periods in Florence.
+It remains the responsibility of the professional to ensure compliance with their visa restrictions.

 Compliance Guidance for Visa Restrictions